-As mentioned above, the optimal mechanism uses the order of signals for screening by discarding information that the agent receives after period $T^$ .
+As mentioned above, the optimal mechanism uses the order of signals for screening by discarding information that the agent receives after period \overline{T} .
 To see why doing so might help the principal, suppose she instead always chooses to solicit predictions at the end of period T after the agent has acquired all possible information.
 When T is large, both types of the agent learn the underlying state with high probability, which makes screening by predictions ineffective.
 Instead, the principal can choose to screen at an intermediate time period when the learning advantage for the good type (from receiving more precise information) is at its highest.
-An insight from the main result is that the principal is unable to improve screening in a deterministic mechanism (over and above soliciting a prediction) by using any information that arrives after period $T^$ .
+An insight from the main result is that the principal is unable to improve screening in a deterministic mechanism (over and above soliciting a prediction) by using any information that arrives after period \overline{T} .

-A strength of the optimal mechanism is that it is very easy to describe and implement in practice.
+A strength of the optimal mechanism is that is very easy to describe and implement in practice.
 Moreover, we show that the same optimal outcome can be achieved even without commitment (Theorem 4), thereby making our results applicable in settings where the principal has little or no commitment power.
 This is another novel aspect of our framework as it is quite unusual for commitment power to not benefit the principal in a dynamic mechanism design environment.

-In Section VI, we discuss the scope of the main insight driving our result by showing that it also applies to very general environments (Theorem 7).
+In Section 6, we discuss the generality of the main insight driving our result by showing that it also applies to very general environments (Theorem 7).
 We show that the key assumption we need for the optimality of prediction mechanisms is that the public outcome is binary.
 As long as this assumption holds, prediction mechanisms remain optimal even if the agent's type is drawn from a general space and the information he receives is generated from a general time-varying signal process.
 Additionally, even in this general environment, commitment is not required to implement the optimal mechanism.
 The simplicity of optimal mechanisms in so general a setting opens the door to further research on even richer models which have strategic forecasting as a component (and we discuss a few avenues for future research in our concluding remarks).

-Finally, while our focus on deterministic hiring rules is driven by their suitability for our motivating applications, randomization plays an interesting theoretical role in our environment.
-This is most easily demonstrated in the optimal stochastic mechanism for the special case of T = 3 periods (Theorem 5).
+Finally, while our focus on deterministic hiring rules is driven by their suitability for our motivating applications (as it is well known that committment to stochastic policies can be extremely difficult in practice), randomization plays an interesting theoretical role in our environment.3 This is most easily demonstrated in the optimal stochastic mechanism for the special case of T = 3 periods (Theorem 5).
 Here, we show how the principal fine-tunes her screening by hiring the agent with different (strictly positive) probabilities that depend on the order of signal arrivals in addition to the overall composition of the signal profile.
 Finally, we show that a sufficient condition for the optimality of randomization is that the time horizon is long enough (Theorem 6).

-Related Literature.-Expert forecasting is an important industry and the input of forecasters is often solicited for numerous decisions made by firms and policy-makers alike.
-While the statistical work on evaluating forecasting models is well developed (see, for instance, the aforementioned survey Elliott and Timmermann
+Related Literature.
+Expert forecasting is an important industry and the input of forecasters is often solicited for numerous decisions made by firms and policy makers alike.
+While the statistical work on evaluating forecasting models is well developed (see, for instance, the aforementioned survey Elliott and Timmermann (2016)), there is relatively less research examining the incentives of strategic experts and how these incentives influence their forecasts (a recent survey of this work is Marinovic, Ottaviani, and Sørensen (2013)).
+The theoretical work in this latter literature (see, for instance, Ottaviani and Sørensen (2006a), Ottaviani and Sørensen (2006c)) differs in that forecasters are evaluated by a rational, but otherwise passive, market and that the environment is static.